thenineteen/Semiology-Visualisation-Tool/README.md

-# mega_analysis
+## Epilepsy Seizure Semiology Visualisation Tool (SVT)

 [![Build status](https://img.shields.io/travis/thenineteen/Semiology-Visualisation-Tool/master.svg?label=Travis%20CI%20build&logo=travis)](https://travis-ci.org/thenineteen/Semiology-Visualisation-Tool)

-## Epilepsy Semiology Visualisation Tool

 ![3D Slicer module screenshot](images/all_automatisms.png)
 Figure:
 849 Patients with automatisms have an epileptogenic zone localising mostly to the mesial temporal lobe.
 124 of these lateralise, mainly ipsilaterally.

+We integrated the *database*, *taxonomy*, brain region *mappings* to gif MNI space parcellations, *ground truths* and developed flexible *Bayesian filters* (for exclusion of patients from studies that preselected patients based on prior knowledge of the region of seizure onset, to mitigate the publication bias that favours temporal lobe epilepsy) in a Python module for the 3D Slicer program, to create a novel user-friendly and open-source *Semiology Visualisation Tool (SVT)* which allows 3D-brain visualisations of semiologies and their simultaneous combinations.
+Instead of idenitifying symptomatogenic zones, we therefore visualise the most likely original sources of the seizures from initial or most prominent semiology.

+Further details on the above can be found in the description of the mega_analysis module below

+# mega_analysis module

-Thousands of patient-level semiology data-points (where 1 point corresponds to 1 patient, presenting with a particular seizure semiology) were extracted from selected peer-reviewed journal publications, if at least one of the following ground-truth criteria regarding the certainty of lateralisation and/or localisation was satisfied:
+We curated the largest patient-level database of 4454 unique patients from 282 studies, yielding 2368 lateralising and 10917 localising datapoints for initial or most prominently reported seizure semiologies.
+These patient-level semiology data-points (where 1 point corresponds to 1 patient, presenting with a particular seizure semiology) were extracted from selected peer-reviewed journal publications, if at least one of the following ground-truth criteria regarding the certainty of lateralisation and/or localisation was satisfied:

-* Post-operative seizure freedom (ILAE 1,2 = Engel Ia,Ib; but also Engel I), confirmed at a minimum follow-up of 12 months;
+* Post-operative seizure freedom (ILAE 1,2 = Engel Ia,Ib; but also Engel I if not otherwise specified), confirmed at a minimum follow-up of 12 months;
 * Invasive EEG recording and/ or electrical stimulation, mapping seizure semiology;
 * Multi-modal concordance between brain imaging & neurophysiology (e.g. PET, SPECT, MEG, EEG, fMRI) in pointing towards a highly probable epileptogenic zone.

-The data are also tagged to allow Beaysian filtering of patient semiologies from studies which preselected patients with known brain regional zones (whether this be epileptogenic zones or seizure onset zones) in order to allow mitigation of publications bias which favours temporal lobe epilepsy (e.g. of invasive EEG electrode targets) to allow filtering out specific paper/patient-level priors:
+The data are also tagged to allow Beaysian filtering of patient semiologies from studies which preselected patients with known brain seziure-region zones (whether this be epileptogenic zones or seizure onset zones) in order to allow mitigation of publications bias which favours temporal lobe epilepsy (e.g. of invasive EEG electrode targets) to allow filtering out specific paper/patient-level priors:

 * Epilepsy Topology (ET): when the paper selects sample of patients based on their established epileptogenic zone (site of surgical resection) or seizure onset zone (neurophysiological/anatomical), and describes the related seizure semiology - e.g. papers looking at TLE, FLE, OLE;
 * Spontaneous Semiology (SS): when the paper pre-selects a sample of patients based on their seizure semiology